3-24/3-24/README.md

 > "The feelings and the passion that people put into it were completely indistinguishable from a poet or a painter"

-- 💭 Broadly speaking, focusing on 'How to maintain clean, non-buggy code?'.
+- 💭 Broadly speaking, focusing on 'How to increase productivity when we write programs?'
-- 📖 Program analysis, testing, and verification is my major interest.
-I am in a Master's course in software testing and verification group at KAIST.
+- 📖 I am in a Master's course in software testing and verification group at KAIST.
+My major topics are program analysis and automated software testing.
-- :crab: I love Rust programming language.

 <a href="https://github.com/3-24#gh-light-mode-only">
   <img src="https://github-readme-stats.vercel.app/api?username=3-24&theme=default&count_private=true&show_icons=true#gh-white-mode-only" alt="My GitHub Stats"/>